jkbz64/Zadymka/README.md

 **Work in progress**

 Zadymka aims to be an 2D game framework.
-It uses GLFW for rendering/input, Lua for scripting and has in-built simple ECS system and fixed timestep loop.
+It uses GLFW for window/context/input, OpenGL 3.3 for rendering, Lua for scripting and has in-built simple ECS system.

 TODO more info.